meteatamel/gemini-code-assist-tour/docs/design.md

 Think of Cloud Functions as small, specialized tools that you can use to automate specific tasks.
 Cloud Run, on the other hand, is like a more versatile platform where you can deploy and run complete applications.
 </blockquote>

-At this point, you might decide to create a Cloud Run application.
-Let's see how to do that in the [Create an application](./create.md) step.